hadinajafi/SimpleStickyNote/README.md

 -- For better experience, install "Mikhak.ttf" included in the package.
 <br>
 <br>
 After download, put the .jar file to your preffered folder, and enable its execution permission.
-Then in startup applications add this command:<br>
+Then in startup applications add this command:

 ```java -jar /home/USER/PATH/TO/JAR/StickyNote v1.0.jar```